 Bixby Bridge and Pacific Coast Highway at sunset

 Arch bridges are one of the oldest types of bridges known to man.
 An arch bridge works by sending the force of tension from the top of the keystone, down through the voussoirs (wedge-shaped or tapered stone), then to the footers.
 The inward force of the abutments keeps the tension moving further into the ground.
 Arch bridges have a wide range of uses.
-They can be used for walking, biking, cars, trucks, trains, the possibilities are endless with this timeless design.
+They can be used for walking, biking, cars, trucks, and trains, the possibilities are endless with this timeless design.

 Sitting along the coast of Big Sur is the California staple Bixby Creek Bridge.
-This arched bridge is as scenic as the mountainous pacific coastline that it looks over.
+This arched bridge is as scenic as the mountainous Pacific coastline that it looks over.
 Bixby’s rainbow-like design draws in over 8 million visitors per year and is truly a sight to behold.

 Photo courtesy of iStock/Art Wager

 Beam bridges are by far the simplest and cheapest of the group.
 With a wide deck, the force of compression from the weight above pushes the load inward and into the pillars in the middle of the bridge that carries the load.

 The longest beam bridge over water in the world is in Louisiana.
 It is called the Lake Pontchartrain Causeway stretching 24 total miles connecting New Orleans, LA to Mandeville, LA.
 Since 1956, this passage has been providing commuter and freight traffic a simpler route in and out of the New Orleans city limits.